Dr. Joel Goldfield

 Research and Publications

-Dr. Goldfield’s chapter on "Technology Trends in Faculty Development, Preprofessional Training and the Support of Language and Literature Departments" appears in Chairing the Foreign Language and Literature Department, Part 2, a special issue of the ADFL Bulletin (Modern Language Association, Spring 2001).
-For information on recent CALL research related to grants, please see below under “Grants.”
-Please click on the next link to see sample research such as that presented to the American Association of Colleges & Universities (AAC&U) regarding the International Studies/Language Technology Initiative (ISLT).
+Professor Goldfield is a co-author with the late professors John Rassias and Jacqueline de la Chapelle Skubly of the workbook, lab manual and audioscript materials (2008) for the 4th edition of Le Français: départ-arrivée and is a contributor to the textbook, published in 2007 by the University Press of New England.
+A recent article, "Ten Years of Speaking to Learn," summarizes ten years of research on the implementation of the Rassias Method/Dartmouth Intensive Language Model at Fairfield University.
+Elsewhere, Dr. Goldfield’s chapter, "Technology Trends in Faculty Development, Preprofessional Training and the Support of Language and Literature Departments," appears in Chairing the Foreign Language and Literature Department, Part 2, a special issue of the ADFL Bulletin (Modern Language Association, Spring 2001).
+For information on recent CALL research related to grants, please see below under "Grants."
+Please click on the next link to see information on the International Studies/Language Technology Initiative (ISLT).

 Literary Computing